 Answer – In the Russian language, there are two types of cursive script – print and stylized.

-The difference between the two is that in print script, all of the letters are written in lowercase, while in stylized script, some of the letters are written in uppercase.
-While it may seem like a small distinction, it can actually be quite difficult to master the stylized script.
+The difference between the two is that all letters are written in lowercase in the print script, while in the stylized script, some letters are written in uppercase.
+While it may seem like a slight distinction, it can be pretty challenging to master the stylized script.
 Here are a few tips on how to do just that: